kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 - when the KEP was retired or superseded
 -->

+- **2019-02-20** - DSR and overlay networking mode support added to Windows kube-proxy (k/k PR [#70896](https://github.com/kubernetes/kubernetes/pull/70896)
+- **2025-01-28** - [KEP #5100](https://github.com/kubernetes/enhancements/issues/5100) created to document the changes made to Windows kube-proxy to support DSR and overlay networking mode support and provide a path for promoting these features to GA.

 ## Drawbacks

 <!--
 Why should this KEP _not_ be implemented?
 -->

+The functionally described in this KEP is already implemented and used by various cloud providers so there are no drawbacks to not implementing it.
+The drawbacks for not progressing the features to GA are that this functionality may get removed from kube-proxy in the future which would result in Windows not being able to support some CNI solutions (Calico networking with network policy support) and not being able to take advantage of DSR performance optimizations.

 ## Alternatives